Cloud-Architekt/cloud-architekt.github.io/_posts/2023-08-22-entra-workload-id-lifecycle-management-monitoring.md

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-08-22-entra-workload-id-lifecycle-management-monitoring/workloadid-workbook.jpg)

     *Workbook of EntraOps Privileged EAM helps to identify highly sensitive workload identities and their privileges in Azure, Entra and to Resource Apps.
 API permission to “User.ReadWrite.All” will be classified to “Control plane” (Tier 0) because of the wide range of permissions to modify user accounts.
-The service principal needs to be protected particularly (by Conditional Access and Identity Protection for Workload Identities).*
+The identified sensitive service principals needs to be protected and monitored particularly.*

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-08-22-entra-workload-id-lifecycle-management-monitoring/workloadid-classification.png)